irabirdman/Charchive/README.md

 **What you're doing**: Downloading the latest changes from GitHub to your computer.

+### ✅ Your Settings Are Safe!

+**Don't worry** - when you get updates, your personal settings will NOT be overwritten:
+- ✅ Your `site-config.json` file (with your site name, colors, etc.) is protected
+- ✅ Your `.env` file (with your database keys) is protected
+- ✅ Your database and all your content stays the same
+- ✅ Only code files will be updated

+You can safely pull updates without losing any of your customizations!

 ### How to Get Updates

 #### Step 1: Open Your Project Folder